Add or Edit an Organization User

 Requires Organization - Users - Add/Edit Permissions

-All User entries on a system are configured based on the primary authentication type set for the system, as follows:
+All User entries on a system are created based on the primary authentication method configured for the system, as follows:

-• TransPerfect Authentication (default) — The TransPerfect authentication method that requires setup and management of a corporate-assigned email address and password for an Organization User.
-A User entry created in eDiscovery using TransPerfect authentication requires an email address for the User to receive emails from the software, but the User entry itself does not include a username, nor does it enable specification of a password if the User is already defined and in TP Auth.
+• TransPerfect Authentication (default) — Also known as TP Auth, this method requires setup and management of a corporate-assigned email address and password for an Organization User.
+A User entry created in eDiscovery using TP Auth requires an email address for the User to receive emails from the software, but the User entry itself does not include a username, nor does it enable specification of a password if the User is already defined in TP Auth.
 (For TP Auth, the corporate-assigned email address is effectively serving as a username.)
-TransPerfect Authentication can be used with or without Authorized IP addresses.
+TP Auth can be used with or without Authorized IP addresses.

-• Standard Authentication (must be explicitly set for a system) — The legacy authentication method known to eDiscovery Users, which minimally requires configuration of a username, password, and email address, and can also support one or more additional authentication methods.
+• Standard Authentication (must be explicitly set for a system) — The legacy authentication method, which minimally requires configuration of a username, password, and email address, and can also support one or more additional authentication methods.

 The following summarizes the additional authentication methods available depending on the primary authentication type set for a system:

-• Authorized IP addresses (applies to either TransPerfect Authentication or Standard Authentication systems) — This restricts the IP address(es) that the User can log in from to one or more IP address values, subnets, or IP address ranges in IPV4 address format.
+• Authorized IP addresses (either authentication method) — This restricts the IP address(es) that the User can log in from to one or more IP address values, subnets, or IP address ranges in IPV4 address format.
 The configured list serves as a approved range of valid IP address values.

 Note: For more information about the Login screen and overall process, please see About the eDiscovery Login Process.